 The marketing program for the Shorewood B.I.D. is active on a variety of fronts to enhance the district's visibility with local and regional shoppers.
 Each June for eight years, the B.I.D. has produced the Tour of America's Dairlyand Shorewood Criterium, which brings world-class cycling races to Shorewood's commercial and residential districts.
-Our annual holiday shopping event also welcomes seasonal shoppers to Shorewood to discover our eclectic mix of unique shops, boutiques and eateries.
+Our Feast each September brings thousands of people to join a street festival and dinner down Oakland Avenue to to discover our eclectic mix of unique shops, boutiques and eateries.
 The B.I.D. is also active with media relations, on Facebook and Twitter and offers a resource-rich website at www.shorewoodwi.com.

-B.I.D. communication vehicles include bi-annual newsletters, monthly enewsletters, an annual report, and annual networking and business development events businesses that enable members to learn from one another or an area expert.
+B.I.D. communication vehicles include monthly e-newsletters, and bi-monthly networking and business development events businesses that enable members to learn from one another or an area expert.